Frequently Asked Questions

 How many students attend JBU?

-Currently there are over 1200 undergrad (950 on campus), over 300 graduate students, and over 400 Adult Degree Completion Students, totaling student population of around 2,000.
+Currently there are over 1300 undergrad (950 on campus), over 400 graduate students, over 400 Adult Degree Completion Students, and several hundred students who take college credit through JBU while in high school, totaling a student population of over 2,500.

 I have food allergies.
 Can JBU Dining Services accommodate my special dietary needs?

 They certainly can.
 For more information, please contact our Dining Services Director.